sitek/sitek.github.io/scicomm.md

 [These Scientists Set out to Build a Silent Room, But Discovered Something Way More Terrifying](https://www.popularmechanics.com/science/a64838062/anechoic-chamber-silence-fear/)  Claire Maldarelli, *Popular Mechanics* (quotes and background)

 ## Science in the News
-Public science outreach by Harvard University PhD students
+In grad school, I got involved in sharing science beyond the lab through [Science in the News](https://sites.harvard.edu/sitn/), a public science outreach program led by Harvard University PhD students.
+Throughout my time with SITN, I edited blog posts by grad students for the general public and eventually took over the Twitter page, regularly compressing 1000 word blog posts down to 140 (and then 280) characters—while (hopefully) staying interesting!
 - Social Media Outreach Lead, 2015–2019
 - Editor, Science in the News Blog, 2013–2018
 - Author, [Can Computers Use Brain Scans to Diagnose Psychiatric Disorders?](http://sitn.hms.harvard.edu/flash/2016/can-computers-use-brain-scans-to-diagnose-psychiatric-disorders/)